 As a tourist destination, the city has attractions such as the Tate Liverpool Museum, the refurbished Albert Dock area, the Kings Waterfront, and a series of new city-center festivals bringing visitors from all over.
-Being the birthplace of the four Beatles, who changed cultures on both sides of the Atlantic and beyond, remains the biggest draw.
-Place names like Penny Lane, The Brian Epstein Hotel, the John Lennon Airport, the Cavern Club and an Elenor Rigby statue on Stanley Street, are just a few of many reminders from that era, bringing music fans from around the world.
+But the biggest draw of the city is still being the birthplace of the Beatles, who changed cultures on both sides of the Atlantic and beyond.
+Place names like Penny Lane, The Brian Epstein Guesthouse, the John Lennon Airport, the Cavern Club and an Elenor Rigby statue on Stanley Street, are just a few of many reminders from that era, bringing music fans here from all around the world.

 Liverpool John Lennon Airport is about 8 miles outside the city.
 It has mostly flights from around Europe, although there are a few from North America too.
-To get into the city take the Airlink 501 bus to Liverpool South Parkway station, then hop the Merseyside blue line train to Liverpool Central or Moorfields stations.
-Some travelers also use Manchester Airport (see our Manchester guide).
+Arriva bus routes 80, 80A and 500 connect the airport with Liverpool City Centre.
+Some travelers also use Manchester Airport - see our Manchester guide.

-There is direct train service from Manchester Airport every hour on the half hour during peak times on the First TransPennine Express.
-Liverpool is only about two hours from London Euston station, with departures about every hour on VIrgin Trains.
+There is direct train service from Manchester Airport every half hour during peak times on the First TransPennine Express, a trip of 70-90 minutes.
+Liverpool is only a bit over two hours from London Euston station, with frequent departures on Virgin Trains to Lime Street Station.
+For information and bookings of trains and coaches try the Trainline website.
 For an overview of all UK rail services see National Rail.

-National Express coach company has a bus station on Norton Street, not far from Liverpool City Center.
+National Express coach company has a bus station at 44 Norton Street, not far from Liverpool City Center.
 Trips from London take 4-5 hours, and from Manchester Airport, about an hour.

 Currency and Money